kristinehkim/weather-dashboard/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
+- Clickable links for each city in the search history
-- Improvement to be done 2
+- Stlying needs to be improved
+- Dates on 5 day forecast needs to be fixed and get rid of time

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Add links and eventListeners for cities in the search history
+- CSS/Bootstrap styling
+- Dayjs and slice to fix the date and time

 ## Acknowledgements